Ragamuffin Cat

 Shelter Adoption

 Effective care combines breed knowledge with attention to your individual animal's patterns, appetite, energy, and behavior..
-Ragamuffins have particular requirements based on their large size, moderate shedding level, and genetic predispositions to HCM and PKD.
+Practical Ragamuffins care is shaped by three things: large size, moderate shedding, and a known predisposition to HCM and PKD.

 What to Expect